loqusion/typix/docs/api/derivations/mk-typst-derivation.md

 ### `fontPaths` (optional) { #fontpaths }

-A list of strings specifying paths to font files that will be made available to your Typst project.
+List of sources specifying paths to font files that will be made available to your Typst project.
 With this, you can compile Typst projects even when the fonts it uses are not available on your system.